Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 ## Connect MetaMask to web app

+To interact with the OpenCerts Admin Portal web app, you will need to connect your MetaMask wallet.

+1. Open the [OpenCerts Admin Portal](https://admin.opencerts.io/) in Google Chrome.

 ![Admin Interface](/docs/integrator-section/webapp-tutorial/document-store-webapp/interface.png)

-To interact with the OpenCerts Admin Portal web app, you will need to connect your MetaMask wallet.
-Select _MetaMask_ on the web app to connect it.
+2. On the Welcome page, Select **MetaMask** to connect it.

+    If prompted, log in with your user credentials.

 ![MetaMask Connection Request](/docs/integrator-section/webapp-tutorial/document-store-webapp/select-wallet.png)

-Click on _Connect_ to allow the web app to interact with MetaMask wallet.
+3. Select a wallet and click **Connect** to allow the web app to interact with MetaMask wallet.

 ## Deploying Document Store Smart Contract

+1. Enter your organization name as the **Issuer Name**.

 ![Filling in Organization name](/docs/integrator-section/webapp-tutorial/document-store-webapp/deploy.png)

-Enter your organization name as the _Issuer Name_ and click _Deploy_ to deploy the document store as an Ethereum smart contract.
+2. Click **Deploy** to deploy the document store as an Ethereum smart contract.

+3. After that, you will be asked to confirm the transaction in a pop-up dialog.
+Click **Confirm** to continue.

 ![Confirming Transaction](/docs/integrator-section/webapp-tutorial/document-store-webapp/confirmation.png)

-After clicking on _Deploy_, you will be asked to confirm the transaction in a separate popup.
-Click _Confirm_ to continue.

 ![Successful deployment](/docs/integrator-section/webapp-tutorial/document-store-webapp/success.png)